Where to buy a caravan

 Try to view the caravan at the owners’ home and be sure to check that everything works.
 Once you have paid for and accepted the caravan, you have little to no comeback.

-A private seller may not sell stolen goods and the only way they can guarantee that a caravan hasn’t been stolen is by having a Caravan Registration and Identification Scheme (CRiS) check done (hpicheck.com/caravans).
+A private seller may not sell stolen goods and the only way they can guarantee that a caravan hasn’t been stolen is by having a Central Registration and Identification Scheme (CRiS) check done.
 The CRiS check can identify almost any caravan that’s been reported as stolen, written off by a caravan insurance company or is subject to an ongoing finance deal.
-Regardless of what the seller says, it’s always worth getting a check for any purchase.

 Ask to see all the caravan’s paperwork such as service history and receipts.
 Has it been serviced recently?
 Has it had a damp check?
 How did it fare?
 If it hasn’t been serviced then see if the seller will pay for one.